nadezdatsygankova/Full-Stack/theory/Part1/introduction.md

 - The next number in the sequence is the sum of the previous two numbers
 - The sequence continues indefinitely

+### The DOM- 114

+- The Document Object Model (DOM) is a programming interface for HTML and XML documents
+- It represents the structure of a document as a tree-like data structure
+- The DOM is a W3C standard